Sanjiv Mehta (Indian businessman)

-Sanjiv Mehta (born 1959/1960) is an Indian business executive, and the chairman and managing director (MD) of Hindustan Unilever Limited, India’s largest Fast Moving Consumer Goods (FMCG) Company and the top five most valuable companies in the country.
-Mehta became the CEO and MD of Hindustan Unilever in October 2013, and in June 2018 was appointed as the chairman and MD.
+Sanjiv Mehta (born 1959/1960) is an Indian business executive, and the former chairman and managing director (MD) of Hindustan Unilever Limited, India's largest fast moving consumer goods (FMCG) company and one of the top five most valuable companies in India.
+Mehta became the CEO and MD of Hindustan Unilever in October 2013, and in June 2018 was appointed chairman.
 He also heads Unilever's business in South Asia, as cluster president encompassing businesses in India, Pakistan, Bangladesh, Sri Lanka and Nepal.
-Mehta is a member of the Unilever Leadership Executive, its global executive board.
+Mehta is a member of the Unilever leadership executive, its global executive board.

 Education

 Born in Kanpur, Mehta studied in Mumbai and Nagpur.
 He is a chartered accountant from the Institute of Chartered Accountants of India and later completed the Advanced Management Programme from the Harvard Business School.

 Career

 He began his career in 1983 with Union Carbide.
 Early in his career, he was part of the crisis management team that worked on the Bhopal Gas tragedy in 1984.
 Since then, to date, he has been known to start most meetings by reviewing the safety agenda.
 In 1998, he joined the board of Unilever Bangladesh as its commercial director.
 In April 2002 he was appointed as the chairman and managing director of Unilever Bangladesh.
 Under his leadership, Unilever Bangladesh went on to become the crown jewel of Unilever's parent company given its competitive growth and stellar performance.
 In 2007, he moved to Manila as the chairman of Unilever Philippines, and in 2008 was appointed as the chairman of Unilever North Africa and Middle East (NAME).
 In 2013, he took over Unilever's business in India and South Asia, as Chairman and MD of Hindustan Unilever (HUL).

 Under his leadership, in seven years HUL's market capitalisation increased from $17 billion to over $70 billion, making HUL the top five most valuable companies in India, as well as Asia's largest consumer staples company.
 HUL is now the second-largest Unilever business in the world.